querkmachine/beeps.website/src/blog/2025-01-11-renovating-in-the-open.md

 - Tweaked the prior changes to tables of contents.
 - Added dashes to subsections in tables of contents.
 - Changed styles of dates on blog post listings.

+### 2025-01-26

+- Added a new link callout component.
+- Changed the design of arrow icons.
+- Fixed hover and focus states not being applied correctly to jump link icons.